rackerlabs/docs-cloud-databases/apidocs/dev-guide/getting-started/access-database-instance.rst

 .. _configure-application-to-use-db:

-Configuring an application connect to a database
+Configuring an application to connect to a database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you are configuring an application to use your database on a Cloud